Higher Skills Learners - Enrolments (2019-20 Year-End Data)

 The college considers higher skills learners as:

-HNC/D students – those studying dedicated HE programmes on a full or part time basis.
+1. HNC/D students – those studying dedicated HE programmes on a full or part time basis.

 Travel to Learn Map

-The map shows the travel to learn pattern of our Higher Skills students in 2019-20.
-The majority of students are from Dudley Borough, as you would expect, with increasing numbers of students looking to remain in Dudley to study rather than travel elsewhere.
-However, it also shows that the college is attracting higher level students from across the wider Black Country and beyond.
-We are pleased to see that, as we strengthen our higher level offer and build our reputation for quality delivery of learning and skills, we are able to recruit students from greater distances.
+However, it also shows that the college is attracting higher level students from across the wider West Midlands, and we expect that to broaden as the Black Country and Marches Institute of Technology continues to establish itself and as we participate in the Aspire to HE project.
+We are pleased to see that, as we strengthen our higher-level offer and build our reputation for quality delivery of learning and skills, we are able to draw students from farther afield, with the Institute of Technology giving us a national reach in some sectors.